derekelkins/sws/README.md

 You want to send a large file to someone.
 You browse to the directory containing it, type "`sws`", and give them your public IP.
 They browse to it and download.
 Maybe they are the ones sending the file, but aren't "technical".
-You browse to an empty directory, type "`sws -w`", and give them your public IP.
+You browse to an empty directory, type "`sws -w`" or "`sws -U`", and give them your public IP.
 They browse to it and upload.

 In reality, you need to figure out what your public IP is and open a port in your firewall.  `sws` will currently use Google's STUN server to attempt to figure out your public IP.